LeoBertini/CoralMethodsPaper/AvizoTutorials/README.md

 ![alt text](https://github.com/LeoBertiniNHM/CoralMethodsPaper/blob/main/PhantomExtraction/GIFs/DirectoryTreeExample.jpg)

-Inside the scan folder, the following files can be found:
+**Inside the scan folder, the following files can be found:**

-1 - X-ray volume and reconstruction configuration files (respectively .raw, .vgi and .xtekCT extensions) 2 - a text file containing information about the specimen and additional volumetric measurements (.VolMetrics extension) 3 - the histogram of the shrinkwraped masked volume (.csv extension) 4 - the results from weight tests (.xlsx extension) - created after running [Phantom_Fittings.py](https://github.com/LeoBertiniNHM/CoralMethodsPaper/blob/main/CoralWeightTests/Phantom_Fittings.py)
+- X-ray volume and reconstruction configuration files (respectively .raw, .vgi and .xtekCT extensions)
+- a text file containing information about the specimen and additional volumetric measurements (.VolMetrics extension)
+- the histogram of the shrinkwraped masked volume (.csv extension)
+- the results from weight tests (.xlsx extension) - created after running [Phantom_Fittings.py](https://github.com/LeoBertiniNHM/CoralMethodsPaper/blob/main/CoralWeightTests/Phantom_Fittings.py)

 Additionally, scan folders should have secondary directories containing:

-1 - a .tif image stack of the X-ray scan  ('TIFF'), which can be exported through Avizo® or using Fiji/ImageJ.
+- a .tif image stack of the X-ray scan  ('TIFF'), which can be exported through Avizo® or using Fiji/ImageJ.
-2 - density standard extraction ('STANDARD_EXTRACT').
+- density standard extraction ('STANDARD_EXTRACT').
 Refer to [PhantomExtraction](https://github.com/LeoBertiniNHM/CoralMethodsPaper/blob/main/PhantomExtraction) for more info